uncttao/par-DPLL/README.md

 3. Per the benchmark tested, the system ceases to provide further scaling beyond 32 degrees of parallelism (not shown).
 The scalability also starts to fall off near 32.

-4. The cutoff scheme has a non-neglible effect on scalability.
-However, for the uuf50-218 problem, a cutoff at 20 has a significant negative effect around 32 degrees of parallelism.
-In other cases, the cutoff scheme yields a slight increase in performance especially at higher parallelism.
+4. The cutoff scheme yields a slight increase in performance especially at higher parallelism for the uuf50-218 problem sets.
+There is not obvious difference, however, for the uuf75-325 problems.

 ### Comments